kunalkeshan/IEEE-Webture-Mailing-Application/README.md

 - It fetches the data from the Google Sheet and sends the emails.
 - It uses [TypeForm](https://typeform.com) to get the responses.
 - It uses [Mailgun](https://mailgun.com) to send the emails.
-- For Quick comparison, of email recipients, the data is stored in a local JSON file.
+- For Quick comparison, of email recipients, the data is stored in MongoDB.
 - Three Emails are sent to the attendees.
   - One is a confirmation email.
   - The other is a paid email.